metabase/metabase/docs/permissions/collections.md

 ## Deleting collections

-Users with curate permission for a collection can move collections to Trash.
-Click the edit icon in the top-right of the collection screen and select **Move to Trash**.
-This will also trash all questions, dashboards, models, and all other sub-collections and their contents.
-Importantly, this will also remove any questions from all dashboards that use them.

-You can _restore_ items from Trash, see [Delete and Restore](../exploration-and-organization/delete-and-restore.md)
+Users with curate permission for a collection can move collections to Trash, see [Delete and Restore](../exploration-and-organization/delete-and-restore.md).

 ## Pinning items in collections